If Sue scores this lower than The Keys of Marinus, she could find herself sleeping on the sofa tonight.

 The Temple of Evil

 My hope that Sue would soak up this episode in revered silence is dashed within seconds, mainly because we get embroiled in two very tedious discussions.
-Well, tedious to us, I guess, but as far as Sue is concerned, these are fundamental details.
+Well, tedious to me, at least.

 Sue: Why have they decided to visit the Aztecs?
 I thought Ian and Barbara wanted to get back to 1963?